h3st4k3r/PlayingWithMISP/README.md

 ### Phishtank

-The `Phishtank` module is responsible for gathering phishing URLs from the Phishtank API and uploading new events to MISP for further analysis.
+The `Phishtank` module is designed for gathering phishing URLs from the Phishtank API and uploading new events to MISP for further analysis.

 ### Phishstats

-The `Phishstats` module (currently commented out in the code) is designed to gather phishing URLs from the Phishstats API and upload them to MISP.
+The `Phishstats` module is designed to gather phishing URLs from the Phishstats API and upload them to MISP.

 ### Autoreports